Mobile Intensive Care Technician

 How are classes taught?

-The MICT program includes classroom instruction, clinical experience within hospitals, and learning experience in ambulances.
-Students may gain the competencies required for entry-level positions in the field.
+The MICT program embraces an online hybrid approach that incorporates online, classroom, and lab instruction utilizing problem-based learning (PBL), case studies, scenarios, and simulation.
+Clinical and field learning experience occurs within hospitals, and on ambulances.
+Students will gain the competencies required for entry-level positions in the field.

-The EMS Career Ladder Programs use multimedia approaches based on the premise that active participation and personal responsibility for learning are the most successful methods for adult education.
-Therefore, theoretical classes include discussion groups with students presenting assigned portions of the content.
-Skill practice outside of the class and self-evaluation in the clinical setting are expected.
+The MICT Program uses multimedia approaches based on the premise that active participation and personal responsibility for learning are the most successful methods for adult education.
+Students are expected to attend classes and labs prepared to actively participate.
+Therefore, theoretical classes include discussion, PBL, group, and individual assignments with students presenting assigned portions of the content.
+Skill practice in the lab and outside of the class as well as self-evaluation in the clinical and field setting are expected.

 How much time is required?

 The Mobile Intensive Care Technicians (MICT) was initiated as credit programs in Fall 1986.
 These programs are career-ladder programs with the EMT level as a prerequisite to the MICT level.
-The MICT program includes an additional 1,357 hours, of which 457 are in the classroom, and 900 in the clinical area and on the ambulances.
-Successful completion of the courses provides the student with a letter of completion from the department and the qualification to take the National Registry EMT-P Certification Exam.
+The MICT program requires 40.33.CH for the Certificate of Achievement and takes 12 months to complete.
+The program is 1,639 hours and includes 201 hours of didactic instruction, 280 of laboratory, 128 clinical hours, 220 field hours on an ambulance, and 810 hours in internship on an ambulance.
+Successful completion of all courses provides the student with a letter of completion from the department to the DCCA for state licensure and verification to take the National Registry Paramedic Certification Exam.
 Students completing the general education courses (e.g. English, Math, etc.) as outlined by the College earn an Associate of Science MICT degree from the College.

 When and where are classes held?

 All EMS classes in the State of Hawaiʻi are Kapiʻolani Community College courses.
 Classes are held on Oʻahu, and at training centers in each county.
 Addresses for each EMS center are provided.
-The Mobile Intensive Care Technician course is offered in Honolulu beginning in January of each year.
-The Mobile Intensive Care Technician course is generally offered in Hilo every other year.
+The Mobile Intensive Care Technician course is offered in Honolulu beginning in August of each year.
+The Mobile Intensive Care Technician course is offered in Hilo and on Maui when there are enough students to constitute a cohort.
+Generally, annually in Hilo and every other year on Maui.

 How much do the classes cost?

-For 2006-2007, the tuition and fees for Hawaiʻi resident students is $56.00 per credit while tuition and fees for non-resident students is $249.00 per credit.
-Uniforms, books, stethoscopes and other equipment, liability insurance, and fees for certification are also the responsibility of the student and are approximately $400.00 for each level.
+For 2023-2024, the tuition and fees for Hawaiʻi resident students is $131.00 per credit while tuition and fees for non-resident students is $349.00 per credit.
+Uniforms, books, stethoscopes, and other equipment, liability insurance, and fees for certification are also the responsibility of the student.

 Hawaiʻi residence status involves physical presence in Hawaiʻi for a minimum of at least one year prior to the beginning of classes, and the intention of making Hawaiʻi your State of residence (e.g., filing Hawaiʻi Residents Income Taxes).
 Exemption from non-resident tuition is not to be confused with resident classification for admission purposes.